TheWolfCreator/Unblock-School-Websites/README.md

 This is pretty self-explanatory as this method requires you to go to settings and click reset settings.
 Then click the button reset settings.

 # Method 2: Use Code
-Go to the file remove_extension
+  ## Method 2.1
+        Go to the file remove_extension.
+On your chormebook add a new bookmark.
+Click more.
+Set the title to remove extension.
+Then paste in the code into URL.